JJWesterkamp/event-delegation/README.md

 EventDelegation.within(root: Element | string): AskEvent
 ```

 Alternatively you can add event listeners to other elements with the `within`method.
 It takes either an
 element or a selector.

+**Using elements**

 In the case of an element its type is preserved and ultimately an `EventHandler<T>`
 is returned:

 ```typescript